 What is domestic violence?

 While violence may very well be a part of an abusive relationship, there are other forms of abuse that can be present and just as harmful.
-Domestic violence is characterized by a pattern of behaviors that may include repeated assault, pyschological abuse, sexual assault, progressive social isolation, deprivation and intimidation that are carried out by a current partner, past partner or caregiver.
+Domestic abuse is characterized by a pattern of coercive control by a current or former partner or caregiver.
+These behaviors may include physical, verbal, psychological or sexual abuse, progressive social isolation, deprivation and intimidation.

 What are some characteristics of an abusive relationship?